-These guidelines and criteria are associated with SOLAS regulation V/8-1 and should, in accordance with regulation V/8-1, be complied with by Contracting Governments when planning and proposing ship reporting systems to the Organization for adoption and implementing such systems after adoption.
+These guidelines and criteria are associated with SOLAS regulation V/11 and should, in accordance with regulation V/11, be complied with by Contracting Governments when planning and proposing ship reporting systems to the Organization for adoption and implementing such systems after adoption.
 Ship reporting systems so adopted will be mandatory for use by all ships, certain categories of ships, or ships carrying certain cargoes.

-In addition to the adoption of mandatory ship reporting systems, the Organization may also review and recognize those ship reporting systems of a recommendatory nature and Contracting Governments are encouraged to submit such systems to the Organization in accordance with paragraph (e) of SOLAS regulation V/8-1.
-Such systems will be recommended by the Organization for voluntary use in international waters if they comply as near as practicable with SOLAS regulation V/8-1 and these guidelines and criteria.
+In addition to the adoption of mandatory ship reporting systems, the Organization may also review and recognize those ship reporting systems of a recommendatory nature and Contracting Governments are encouraged to submit such systems to the Organization in accordance with SOLAS regulation V/11.
+Such systems will be recommended by the Organization for voluntary use in international waters if they comply as near as practicable with SOLAS regulation V/11 and these guidelines and criteria.